sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

    especially when it is of general interest.

-   2. I'm talking informally with various people about preinstalling SAGE on all (approx 1200) freshman PCs next year.
+   2. I'm talking informally with various people about preinstalling SAGE on all (approx 1200) freshman PCs next year at the USNA.
 In this case, an official organization might be helpful.
 Also, it would be nice if a windows test suite was available (beyond the "sage -testall").
 Something like a short list of tasks to check that the Notebook is working properly, for example.